 This research is particularly important for Atlantic Canada, which has the highest rates of cancer in the country.
 Every year, more than 13,400 Atlantic Canadians are diagnosed with cancer and 6,300 die as a result.
 The disease truly does touch everyone living in this region, either personally or through family and friends.

 Here on the East Coast, Atlantic PATH has recruited over 35,000 participants from all over the Atlantic Provinces.

-The samples and information they have provided will help researchers find out why some people develop cancer and others don’t, so that we can find new ways of preventing this disease.
-It will also help us find new ways to diagnose cancer earlier, when it can be easier to treat.
+The samples and information they have provided will help researchers find out why some people develop certain chronic diseases and others don’t, so that we can find new ways of preventing these diseases.
+It will also help us find new ways to diagnose chronic diseases earlier, when they can be easier to treat.